 The implementation is allowed to either eagerly compute the information from the configurations and file system, or to lazily re-compute it every time, or to cache any part of it as it goes.
-To explicitly flush any information cached by the system, use the API below.
+In practice, the recommended source-registry eagerly collects and caches results and you need to explicitly flush the cache for change to be taken into account, whereas the old-style central-registry mechanism queries the filesystem every time.